kubakubakuba/webeval/README.md

 ```
 Note that, in order to use the cache metric, the simulator needs to be run with the `--dump-cache-stats` argument.
 To use the cycles metric, the simulator needs to be run with the `--dump-cycles` argument.

 The scoring metrics are handled at the end of `qtrvsim.py` file.
+You can add your own metrics there.

 If you need to run a manual evaluation, you can do so by using the `QtRVSim` class from the `qtrvsim.py` file in a following way:
 ```python